How will coronavirus affect people with pancreatic cancer?

 Read more about the restrictions in Northern Ireland.

 People with pancreatic cancer who were shielding

 People who are extremely vulnerable and at very high risk of severe illness from coronavirus were advised by the NHS to shield during the height of the coronavirus pandemic.
 This includes people with cancer who are having chemotherapy.
 People who have recently finished chemotherapy may also be at high risk of severe illness from coronavirus.
 It also includes people having immunotherapy.

-If you live in England, shielding has been started again.
+If you live in England or Wales, shielding has stopped from 1 April.
 You can read more about this below.
-The government will be writing to you about this.
+The NHS will be writing to you about this.

 Across the rest of the UK, there is some specific guidance for people who were shielding – read more about this below.

 You are still at higher risk of getting very ill if you get coronavirus.
 So it is very important that you follow the social distancing guidance and any local restrictions very carefully.